Views

 What's Inside

 This focused one-page resource features clear, concise definitions of structural and behavioral adaptations at the top, supported by a visual lightbulb icon.
-Below, a clean eight-row chart presents specific animal examples—ranging from woodpecker food storage to bat hibernation—with check-box columns for easy student classification and rapid teacher grading.
+Below, a clean eight-row chart presents specific animal examples—ranging from beaver teeth to bear hibernation—with check-box columns for easy student classification and rapid teacher grading.
+A complete answer key is included.

 Zero-Prep Workflow